bbenz/cfe-dev-haunted-devops/README.md

-# cfe-dev-haunted-devops
+# Kubernetes with AI
-Documents and demo steps for CFE.DEV haunted devops 2023 - https://cfe.dev/events/haunted-devops-2023/
+Documents and demo steps for deploying apps to Kuberntes using AI

 # Creating an Azure Kubernetes Service (AKS) running Cassandra: